walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 ``WalletDatabaseKeyProvider`` implementation.

 Apps can also pass ``WalletStores`` when they own credential, DID, or signing-key durability.
+Omitted credential and DID stores use the encrypted local database, while an omitted key store uses platform signing-key persistence and generation.
 Credential and DID stores can be supplied independently.
 Signing-key stores use ``WalletKeys`` so the app-owned ``WalletKeyStore`` and key generator are configured atomically.
 This example assumes app-defined store types that implement the corresponding protocols.

 <!-- doc-snippet:start swift-full-store-overrides -->